 - Sexual Harassment Training: All dentists and dental hygienists are mandated by law to take this one-hour course during every three-year license renewal period.
 Dentists are also required to offer a sexual harassment course to employees once each year.
 ISDS offers this course.
 Click here to register now!

 Note for Sexual Harassment Training!
 Record of Compliance: Employers should keep an internal record of training compliance to be made available for IDHR inspection upon request.
 Records that reflect compliance may include but are not limited to, a certificate of participation, a signed employee acknowledgement, or training sign-in worksheets.
 A record of training should include the names of employees trained, the date of training, the sign-in worksheets, copies of certificates of participation issued, and a copy of all written or recorded materials that comprise the training as well as the name of the training provider, if applicable.
 Records may be paper based or electronic.
 Documentation of the training should not be sent to IDHR unless requested but should be kept on the employer's premises.
-For more information about compliance, please review our Frequently Asked Questions page on sexual harassment prevention training and associated subpages.
+ISDS has created a sample training log for members to use, which you may download here.

 - Safe Opioid Prescribing Practices: Prescribers with Controlled Substances Registrations are required to complete 3 hours of continuing education (CE) on safe opioid prescribing practices to renew their Controlled Substances Registration.
 You only need to take this once during your 3 year renewal period.
 This requirement can be included in the total number of hours required to renew a professional license.
 This requirement will be in effect for all Controlled Substances Registration renewals in 2020 and after.
 Click here to register now!